What Is Collateral & Do I Need It For A Business Loan?

 Commercial Real Estate Loans

-Commercial real estate loans are loans that are used to purchase land or commercial real estate.
+Commercial real estate loans are used to purchase land or commercial real estate.
 These loans can also be used to refinance existing commercial real estate loans or to fund additions to existing facilities.

 Commercial real estate loans are similar to personal mortgages when it comes to collateral.
 Instead of pledging something that is already owned, the real estate being purchased with the loan proceeds serves as the collateral.
 This means that if the business owner defaults on the loan, the land or building can be seized by the lender and sold to pay off the debt.